sum1won/summod/README.md

 ##### Berytos, The Phoenix Empire

 ##### Xibalba, Vigil of the Sun

-Lances replaced with Stone lances, which are non-iron and +2 resources
+*Lances replaced with Stone lances, which are non-iron and +2 resources

-Batabs are slow to recruit if recruited outside a fort

-7 gold bats now cost 8

-Ah nakom are 75 gold from 70

-Ah nakom and Onaqui now produce more unrest
+Xibalban Warrior: 7->8 gold

 Large Scorpion: rescost 1->34

 Beast Bat: MR15->11, def 13->11, +animal, +undisciplined, -1 siege/defense (total siege/defense of 2.44->1.44 each)

+Batab: +slow to recruit if recruited outside a fort

+Ah Nakom: 70->75 gold, increase unrest 2->4/month

+Onaqui: increase unrest 2->4/month

 ##### Atlantis, Emergence of the Deep Ones

-New Coastal Shambler Mage -- Relatively expensive for W1, 1 WSFE ,5SFE
+(New Unit) Shambler Reefmage: relatively expensive for W1 1.0%FWE 0.5%FES, coast recruit

 ##### R'lyeh, Time of Aboleths
-Mindlord: 420->360 gold, +1.0%WSD, +1.0WESD, +0.05%ED

-Androdai discounted, random changed to EWD from EWSD

-Polypal Mothers can research

-Grandmothers have Inspired Researcher
+*Ferrous equipment replaced with UW equivalents

+Slave Trooper(net), Lobo Guard: +coast recruit

-Polypal Spawn can go on land, but die after 2 turns
+Polypal Spawn: can go on land but die after 2 turns

-Merman Slaves, Lobo Guard, Slave Mages recruitable on land

-Given a mass-forge spell to produce air breathing amulets (Blessing of Limne Const6 W4 10 gems)
+Androdai: 190->125 gold, 1.0%WESD->1.1%WED

+Polypal Mothers: +can research

+Grandmother: +inspired researcher

+Mindlord: 420->360 gold, 1.1%WESD -> 1.0%WSD 1.0%WESD 0.05%ED

+(New Spell) Blessing of Limne: const 6, W4, 10 gems, mass-forge spell to produce Amulets of the Fish

 ##### Pelagia, Pearl Kings
 Sideraspists slightly improved.

-Given a mass-forge spell to produce air breathing amulets (Blessing of Limne Const6 W4 10 gems)
+(New Spell) Blessing of Limne: const 6, W4, 10 gems, mass-forge spell to produce Amulets of the Fish

 ##### Oceania, Coming of the Capricorns
 Minotaurs given Gore while underwater